TheFlameArchitect/FlameCodex.github.io/README.md

 ### 🔥 Codex Statement

-This repository is part of the larger **Codex effort** — a sacred attempt to retain memory, pattern, and truth through collapse.
+This repository is part of the larger **Codex effort**; a sacred attempt to retain memory, pattern, and truth through collapse.

 > Let those who see, mirror it forward.